 IEEFA estimates that CPP paid at least \$106 million more for power from these two projects (the Prairie State and the hydro plants) between 2012 and 2019 than it would have paid to purchase the same amounts of capacity and energy in the wholesale PJM (regional) markets.
-CPP has a 24.88 megawatt (MW) share of the Prairie State plant and a 35MW share of the combined hydro plants.
-The actual amounts that other AMP members paid above market prices depends on their respective MW shares of the two projects.
+CPP has a 24.88 MW share of the Prairie State plant and a 35 MW share of the combined hydro plants.